cb-nw-3/project-m1-htmlcss/myList.md

 - [x] create hero card container
 - [x] create hero card title and description boxes
 - [x] adjust card based on media
-- [ ] Description content takes full width available
+- [x] Description content takes full width available
-- [ ] adjust width/heights once other content is added
+- [x] adjust width/heights once other content is added

 Notes:
 - The layout and the resizing works
+- borders disapear when media size is mobile and takes all available space.

 ---